24th Battalion (New Zealand): Greece

 On 21 April, trucks carried the battalion to its position in the coastal sector of the Thermopylae Line.
 After the surrender of the Greek forces in Epirus, plans were changed.
 Now, the 6th Brigade was to hold the line for two days until the night of 24 April, then retreat and embark at Chalcis.
 On 24 April, German motorcyclists, followed by tanks and motorized infantry, attacked down the Lamia road.
 The tanks were destroyed by the Australian artillery, but the German infantry attempted to turn 25 Battalion's flank, which was refused.
 However, pressure upon the 25th's left forced them to give ground.
 As a result, 24 Battalion was realigned in the afternoon and the troops commenced destroying equipment that could not be removed.
 The infantry companies retreated as scheduled towards the Peloponnese beaches, as plans had been changed because of the German advance.
 24 Battalion took positions around Tripolis in response to German paratroop drops on the Isthmus of Corinth.
 Two platoons and portions of two others from A and B Companies went to Kalamata instead, where they were captured.
 24 Battalion retreated back to Monemvasia, where they embarked in the predawn darkness of 29 April on HMS Ajax and the destroyers HMS Hotspur and HMS Havock.
 At dawn the ships reached Suda Bay, where the destroyers transferred the soldiers on board to the transport Comliebank.
-Ajax preceded to Alexandria on 30 April, where most of the battalion on board was driven to Amiriya Camp.
+Ajax reached Alexandria on 30 April, where most of the battalion on board was driven to Amiriya Camp.
 Meanwhile, the transport did not arrive at Port Said until 2 May.
 Both groups rejoined each other at Helwan on 6 May.
 During the Greek campaign, 24th Battalion had suffered casualties of 138 captured, 6 killed and 6 wounded.